 Hiring managers who don’t provide feedback within 7 days are on the edge of inflicting negative employer brand damage.
 Never providing feedback has serious repercussions as it effectively poisons the candidate pool.

-So seeing how important it is, how should you give interview feedback to unsuccessful candidates?
+So seeing how important getting feedback is, how should you respond unsuccessful candidates?